input-output-hk/partner-chains/docs/developer-guides/native-token-reserve-management.md

 3. Recording the token details:

-   - Policy ID: The identifier of the token policy.
+   - Policy ID: The identifier of the token policy

-   - Asset Name: The name of the token in hexadecimal.
+   - Asset name: The name of the token in hexadecimal.

 ### 1.2 Configuring the token release schedule